Measures of inaccuracy based on Varextropy: Introduction

 \section{Introduction}

-Information theory has played a foundational role in the development of communication theory and has also significantly influenced various other disciplines, such as statistical physics, computer science, and statistical inference.
-Let $X$ be a absolutely continuous with probability density function (PDF) $f(x)$, then the entropy of $X$ is given by
+Information theory has played a foundational role in the development of communication theory and has significantly influenced various other disciplines, such as statistical physics, computer science, and statistical inference.
+Let $X$ be an absolutely continuous random variable with probability density function (PDF) $f(x)$.
+Then, the Shannon differential entropy \cite{Shannon} of $X$ is given by

-where $-\log f(X)$ is the information content of $X$.
-It is noteworthy that, the variance entropy (or varentropy) of a random variable $X$ is given by
+where $-\log f(X)$ represents the information content of $X$.
+Information and entropy are closely related: higher entropy implies greater uncertainty and more information, while lower entropy implies less uncertainty and less information.

+It is noteworthy that distinct random variables can possess identical Shannon entropy values; in such cases, further characterization can be achieved through the variability of the information content.
+In this context, the variance of the information content, known as the varentropy (or variance of entropy) of a random variable $X$ (see \cite{Frad}), is defined as follows

 The notion of entropy is recently entwined with a complementary dual measure, designated as extropy, by \cite{Lad}.
 The extropy of the random variable $X$ is defined as: